View on GitHub

 • Automation uses existing browser sessions (it does not perform new authentication).

-• Ensure the correct GitHub window/tab is focused and visible on screen when a button is clicked.
+• Ensure the correct GitHub window/tab is focused and visible on screen when buttons are clicked.

 mkdir screenshots